 Water quality is an important part of maintaining the efficiency of your cooling tower.
 Quality problems can lead to scum and scale build-up.
 Test and treat your water to prevent premature system issues.
 Water treatment is a worthwhile investment, as it will help keep your system running at peak performance levels.
 Cooling tower maintenance also makes water treatment more effective.

-Check out our other articles about Cooling Tower Maintenance:
+Check out our other resources about cooling tower maintenance: